edwinleung/edwinleung.github.io/_posts/2019-11-28-creativity-hub.md

   <br><br>Design Thinking I connected my group with Laurier faculty members to
   re-design Market Square as a maker space for storytelling.<br><br>The first stage of research that we conducted was a brain-dump on the term "storytelling."
-This helped us remove any biases that we had when we moved onto our second stage of research: user interviews.
-We produced a small questionnaire and went around campus asking students from various programs what they would like to see in this potential space.<br><br>
+This helped us remove any biases we had before we moved onto our second stage of research: user interviews.
+We produced a small questionnaire and went around campus asking students from various programs what they would like to see in this potential space.<br><br>Halfway through our design, we met up with our clients to share our findings and our projected outcome.
+Sharing ideas with our clients ensured that we were on the same page, and that both parties would feel positive about what is to follow.
 ---
 Design Thinking I Course 2019